mkgmels/ProblemSolving/n-queens/README.md

-Sure, here's a README file for the N-Queens problem:

----

 # N-Queens Problem

 The N-Queens problem is a classic problem in computer science and combinatorial optimization.
 The problem is defined as follows: given an \( n \times n \) chessboard, place \( n \) queens on the board such that no two queens attack each other.
 In chess, a queen can attack horizontally, vertically, and diagonally.